Top

 How Much to Use?

-This is a difficult question to answer since the concentrations of practically all commercial preparations vary a great deal.
-Simply follow the directions on the package.
 In the absence of clear cut directions, use one tablespoonful of 2,4-D concentrate per gallon of water.
-Often, the dandelions, plantains, and other lawn weeds grow in the shade and they are usually harder to kill in the shade than they are in full sunlight.
+Often, dandelions, plantains, and other lawn weeds grow in the shade and they are usually harder to kill in the shade than they are in full sunlight.

 In the fall there is always leaf drop of deciduous trees.
 Remember that the chemical spray must hit the dandelions to be effective.
-If frost has caused leaves to fall and cover the dandelions, such leaves should be iemovcd first before spraying is done.
-The dandelions must be completely covered to get good results.
-If the spray is deposited on fallen leaves which are later removed, the dandelions will not be hurt.
+If frost has caused leaves to fall and cover the dandelions, such leaves should be removed first before spraying is done.

 The chief weeds injured are dandelions and plantain.
 However, there are such plants as the fall forms of bull-thistle, tall thistle, yarrow, pepper-grass, shepherd’s-purse, and buckhorn which are hurt by fall spraying.